 Healthy at Home responds quickly and effectively to New Hampshire families in need and helps to resolve the ongoing struggles home-bound and disabled community members face every day — replacing homelessness, poverty, addiction, mental illness, hunger, unemployment and disease with hope for the future.
 Your donations provide free and reduced-cost care to low-income New Hampshire individuals and families who cannot afford to pay for home care.
 Additionally, each year, your donations provide:

-- In-home health care to low-income New Hampshire community members who rely on the Partnership for Successful Living, including the chronically homeless individuals residing in permanent supportive housing, pregnant and postpartum women and their infants receiving treatment to overcome addiction to drugs and alcohol, homeless veterans, the elderly living with Alzheimer’s/ dementia, and children with special needs.
+- In-home health care to low-income New Hampshire community members who rely on the Partnership for Successful Living, including the chronically homeless individuals residing in permanent supportive housing, homeless veterans, the elderly living with Alzheimer’s/dementia, and persistent mental illness.
 Most of these individuals would live in institutional settings if not for the support of the community and Healthy at Home’s services.

 - Employment training with guaranteed employment upon graduation to low-income individuals who want to enter the health care field as Personal Care Service Providers